iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is an Iowa Divorce Decree?

-The records contained in documents related to family court include both marriage and divorce records.
-Both types of records contain information that is considered very personal to the parties involved, and it is recommended that those parties maintain these records with care in order to make changes in the future.
-The personal nature of these records results in both being considerably more difficult to find and obtain when compared to other types of public records.
-In many cases, these records are not available through either government sources or third party public record websites.
+Family court documents include marriage and divorce records.
+Both types of records contain information considered very personal to the parties involved, and it is recommended that those parties maintain these records with care to make future changes.
+The personal nature of these records makes them considerably more difficult to find and obtain compared to other types of public records.
+These records are often unavailable through government sources or third-party public record websites.

 What is an Annulment in Iowa?

-• Bigamy: either party already had a living husband or wife at the time of the marriage.
+• Bigamy: Either party already had a living husband or wife at the time of the marriage.
 This ground is valid only if both parties of the subsequent marriage, knowing their bigamous union, did not continue to live together after the death or divorce of the previous spouse.

-• Underage marriage: either party was not of the legal age when the marriage took place
+• Underage marriage: Either party was not of the legal age when the marriage took place

 • Lack of capacity or competence to consent to a marital union